Skip to main content

 • monetization

-• “Overall, I'm excited for the game's development if it's continued, and I will be looking forward to coming back if it receives updates.
-However, I cannot recommend it to others for $25, as I feel the advertising of the game does a really good job at making it seem like a more complete and less janky experience.
-It feels somewhat misleading and kind of like one of those scam games carried 100% by hype and aesthetic.
-At least with games like Signalis and The Citadel, while being derivative anime nostalgia-bait, they have actual, working games to stand on to offset the insufferably overbearing fanbase that pretends their game is a groundbreaking masterpiece; this game does not.”
+• “Overall, I'm excited for the game's development if it continues, and will look forward to coming back if it receives updates, but I cannot recommend it to others for $25.
+The advertising of the game makes it seem like a more complete and less janky experience, which feels somewhat misleading and kind of like one of those scam games carried 100% by hype and aesthetic.
+Unlike games like Signalis and The Citadel, which have actual working games to stand on despite their fanbases, this game does not.”

-• “Your cursor feels way too floaty for my liking, and you can end up missing an easy headshot on a stationary enemy just because the ads are so janky.
-The hip fire aiming has an inhuman amount of spread for my cursor being completely still on a still enemy's head while sitting crouched.”
+• “Your ADS (aim down sights) feels way too floaty, and you can miss easy headshots on stationary enemies just because the ADS is so janky.
+The hipfire aiming has an inhuman amount of spread even with the cursor completely still on a still enemy's head while crouched.
+Also, the silencer on some weapons obstructs the view in ADS, making it hard to see the enemy.”

 Skip Game Offers